aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 Azure is the cloud platform which I have the most experience with, and will serve as a baseline to prove to myself that I can develop, deploy and run Serverless Architecture.
 Azure supports a subset of languages, compared to other cloud providers.
 To keep this spike simple, the selected programming language and automation tools will be chosen if they are supported by multiple cloud platform's serverless offerings.

 Unfortunately for me, I do not actively write code in languages supported by Azure...
 But it's gotta be done!
-I have some pripr experience writing C# code in a Production environment, and it is a common language used for serverless resources across multiple cloud providers.
+I have some prior experience writing C# code in a Production environment, and it is a common language used for serverless resources across multiple cloud providers.
 I have chosen to use dotnet 6.0, for its Long-Term Support and cross-platform capability.

 Requirements:
 * C# dotnet 6.0